Seabird: Seabirds and fisheries

-Some seabird species have benefited from fisheries, particularly from discarded fish and offal.
-These discards compose 30% of the food of seabirds in the North Sea, for example, and compose up to 70% of the total food of some seabird populations.
-This can have other impacts; for example, the spread of the northern fulmar through the United Kingdom is attributed in part to the availability of discards.
-Discards generally benefit surface feeders, such as gannets and petrels, to the detriment of pursuit divers like penguins and guillemots, which can get entangled in the nets.
+There have been some benefits of fisheries to seabirds, for example discarded fish and offal being made available to opportunistic scavengers.
+These discards compose 30% of the food of seabirds in the North Sea and up to 70% of the total food of some seabird populations.
+Increased availability of fishery discards can significantly impact seabird population trends; for example, the increase of northern fulmar populations in the United Kingdom is attributed in part to the increased availability of discards.
+Due to policy reforms such as discard bans, discard volume has been greatly reduced, which is likely to lead to population depletion of species that rely on such food sources.

-Fisheries also have negative effects on seabirds, and these effects, particularly on the long-lived and slow-breeding albatrosses, are a source of increasing concern to conservationists.
-The bycatch of seabirds entangled in nets or hooked on fishing lines has had a big impact on seabird numbers; for example, an estimated 100,000 albatrosses are hooked and drown each year on tuna lines set out by long-line fisheries.
-Overall, many hundreds of thousands of birds are trapped and killed each year, a source of concern for some of the rarest species (for example, only about 2,000 short-tailed albatrosses are known to still exist).
-Seabirds are also thought to suffer when overfishing occurs.
+Fisheries also have negative effects on seabirds, particularly via fisheries bycatch and prey depletion.
+The bycatch of seabirds entangled in nets or hooked on fishing lines has a big impact on seabird population sizes; for example, an estimated 160,000-330,000 seabirds are caught on longlines annually, with albatrosses, petrels and shearwaters appearing most vulnerable to this type of fishing gear.
+Pursuit divers, such as penguins, guillemots, and sea ducks, are more likely to become entangled in gillnets, in which an estimated 400,000 seabirds die annually.
+Overall, many hundreds of thousands of birds are trapped and killed each year, a source of concern many species, particularly those that are long-lived and slow-breeding, and/or are already close to extinction.
+Seabirds also suffer when overfishing occurs.
 Changes to the marine ecosystems caused by dredging, which alters the biodiversity of the seafloor, can also have a negative impact.